ASKabalan/Jax-multihost/README.md

 jax.devices()
 #out : [cuda(id=0),cuda(id=1),cuda(id=2),cuda(id=3)]
 ```
-Whenevey you call any jax array API (using `jax.numpy` functions or `jax.random.normal` for example) you allocate some memory on the accelerator (or device for simplicity) which could be a GPU or TPU, and it is allocate on the default (the first) device in the `jax.device()` list.
+Whenever you call any jax array API (using `jax.numpy` functions or `jax.random.normal` for example) you allocate some memory on the accelerator (or device for simplicity) which could be a GPU or TPU, and it is allocated on the default (the first) device in the `jax.device()` list.
 For example in a multi GPU setup the device would be `cuda(id=0)`

 ```python
 a = jax.random.normal(jax.random.PRNGKey(0), (5,5))